noam-hoze/music-library-file-adaptation/README.md

 - Standardizes filenames:
   - Lowercase
   - Words concatenated directly (no spaces or underscores)
-  - Artist name added as prefix with underscore separator
+  - Artist name added as prefix with underscore separator (if provided)
   - "instrumental" suffix for instrumental tracks
 - Detects instrumental tracks and adds "instrumental" suffix
-- Excludes files shorter than minimum length (if length check enabled)
+- Length check is disabled by default (processes all files regardless of duration)
 - Identifies duplicates for manual review
 - Generates detailed PDF report after processing